ECS Full Form

 You can cancel the ECS as and when you wish to do so.
 You will have to communicate to the beneficiary in writing a prescribed format about the termination of ECS.
 You should also give a written request to the institution that is carrying out the debit for the cancellation of ECS.

-ECS is categorised as Local ECS Centre, Regional ECS Centre and National ECS Centre as per the geographical location.
-There are 81 Local ECS Centres, 9 Regional ECS Centres.
-National ECS Centre is located in Mumbai, and it is a centralised unit.
+ECS is categorized as Local ECS Centre, Regional ECS Centre and National ECS Centre as per the geographical location.
+There are 81 Local ECS Centers, 9 Regional ECS Centers.
+National ECS Centre is located in Mumbai, and it is a centralized unit.

 RBI guidelines suggest nil charges for ECS transactions.
 However, the bank has to pay 0.25 paisa to the clearinghouse and 0.50 paisa to the destination bank.
 Customers are not charged for ECS transactions.